 What should I do if I believe a debt collector has violated the FDCPA?

-If the debt collector refuses to give you this information or gives you false or incomplete information, they are violating the FDCPA and you can sue them for the damages you’ve incurred as a result of the violation.
+If the debt collector refuses to give you this information or gives you false or incomplete information, they are violating the FDCPA and you can sue them for the damages you have incurred as a result of the violation.

 Additionally, if you think a debt collector has used false caller ID information or violated any other provision of the FDCPA, you should contact a consumer lawyer as soon as possible.
 A consumer lawyer can help you file a lawsuit against the debt collector and get the compensation and justice you deserve.